Wightslayer/OOPDeepLearningCPP/README.md

 Getting images with their ground truth works as follows: First, the index for the next image+ground truth pair is determined.
 Second the image and ground truth at that specific index are retrieved.

+**Protected variables and function.**
+`_image`: The MNIST images as vectors of floats.
+`_labels`: The labels of the images.
+`_index`: The index of the current image and label.
+`_get_labels` and `_get_images`: Reads the images and labels from disk.
+These variables and functions are protected as they are used by the derived class.

+**Public functions.**
 `next`: Determine the next index.
 Is random for the train dataloader but deterministic for the test dataloader.
 `get_image` and `get_label`: Returns the image and ground truth label at the current index.
+`draw_image` and `draw_image_detail`: Displays the image on the terminal.

+**Derived classes**
+The MNISTTrainLoader class has a random number generator to determine the next image at random.
+MNISTTestLoader increased the index sequentially.

 ## Rubric Points